Dgies1/ASCENDS/README.md

 and resulting predictions will be saved in the `output/boston_proj` project folder.
 Note that we specified the trained model file we achieved ealier via ```train.py``` command.

-# Using Web-based GUI: Regression
+# Using Web-based GUI

-The current version of ascends-toolkit provides a web-based GUI (graphic user interface) for regression tasks.
 To start the ascends-server, you need to download the source code from the repository.
 With ascends **Anaconda environment activated**, go to the ASCENDS directory.
 (If you run the ASCENDS server without activating the Anaconda environment with required packages installed, it will not run properly.)

 Then, run the command as follows.

-(ascends) slzmbpro:ascends-toolkit slz$ python ascends_server.py
+(ascends) $ python ascends_server.py
 Using TensorFlow backend.

 ```